 Protecting against heavy snow

 During winter, snow should not be allowed to accumulate on the enclosure in large quantities.
-A 10cm layer of wet snow weighs up to 100kg/m2.
 Large enclosures are most at risk.
 If a thick layer of snow is left on the top surface of the enclosure, damage may occur.
-In areas of high snowfall the segments of the construction can be retracted.
-It is also possible to attach supporting poles, which can be supplied by us or by the user.

 Maintenance of the enclosure

-The structure is resistant to corrosion, and apart from rinsing with a stream of water, does not require additional work.
-Only the moving parts – the hinges, door-lock, and the rollers of each segment – require maintenance.
+The structure is resistant to corrosion, and apart from rinsing with water, does not require additional work.
+Only the hinges and door-lock require maintenance.
 By lubricating these parts you will ensure that the structure continues to function properly for a long period